 Fentanyl can make its way into cocaine to produce the same effects a “speedballing,” which is a term used to describe intentionally mixing heroin and cocaine for a unique high.
 However, mixing opioids and powerful stimulants can cause symptoms like cardiac arrhythmia and other heart-related complications.

 Fentanyl is cheap, easy to make, and easy to transport in small but cost-effective packaging.
 It can be added to otherwise adulterated drugs that may be noticeably weaker than what a drug dealer’s clients are used to.
-Fentanyl adds extra potency to the weekend substance.
+Fentanyl adds extra potency to the weakened substance.
 Heroin that is diluted with inert substances can be made to feel incredibly pure and powerful.
 Weakened cocaine can be sold as a speedball.

 Can You Tell Fentanyl Apart From Cocaine?